 It is thought likely that in many European jurisdictions the courts will recognise an English jurisdiction clause and enforce an English court judgment.
 However, post-Brexit there can be no certainty of this.

 Practical Risks and Mitigating Steps

 - parties need not have significant concerns about choosing English law for their contracts, as such a choice will continue to be recognised across the EU.
 There is some increased risk of non-derogable provisions of local law being applied, but for most commercial counterparties this will be outweighed by the benefits of retaining an English choice of law

 - there is a greater risk in relation to the recognition of English jurisdiction clauses.
 In relation to commercial agreements to be entered into post-Brexit, parties who wish any disputes with an EU27 connection to be heard by courts in the UK would be well advised to use an exclusive jurisdiction clause in order to benefit from the provisions of the Hague Convention, and

-- the Hague Convention is unlikely to be applied to agreements entered into prior to 01 April 2019.
+- the Hague Convention is unlikely to be applied to agreements entered into prior to Exit Day.
 Firms that have historically entered into significant numbers of non-exclusive and asymmetric jurisdiction clauses are particularly advised to consider the risks faced.
 It may be unrealistic to revisit all agreements, but businesses may want to consider restating jurisdiction agreements in relation to key business relationships or those contracts deemed to be of highest risk.

 For further analysis and assistance in relation to the impact of Brexit on governing law, jurisdiction clauses and the enforcement of judgments across EU member states you may be interested in our Disputes Aviator online product.